How Artists Make Money

 A cultural and critical history of how society supports art, and what that means for the people who both make and appreciate it

-How Artists Make Money (working title) is an attempt to bring some clarity to this void.
-Through a combination of historical analysis, contemporary examination, biography, criticism and philosophy, it explores not just the practicalities of how artists make a living in pursuit of their work, but how that in turn affects the reception and perception of artists and their art: the impacts this work has on wider society, how economic realities affect aesthetic judgements of art, what kind of people are able to work as artists and how political and cultural ideas about the nature of art affect what kind of resources are made available to it.
+How Artists Make Money and How Money Makes Artists is an attempt to reckon with the history of money in the arts — from Titian to Taylor Swift — and how that complicated relationship is changing.
+The book analyzes past and present financial dynamics in the arts to show the practicalities of how artists make a living and how that, in turn, affects the reception and perception of artists and their work: the impacts art has on wider society, how economic realities affect aesthetic judgements of art, what kind of people are able to work as artists, and how political and cultural ideas about the nature of art affect what kind of resources are made available to it.